Measuring Our Success

 Become a more caring teacher

-Overall, how satisfied are you with the UHM College of Education?
+Overall, how satisfied are you with your UHM College of Education program?

 Satisfied Student Teachers